ddsky/spoonacular-api-clients/python/docs/ProductsApi.md

 with spoonacular.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = spoonacular.ProductsApi(api_client)
-    upc = 33698816271 # float | The UPC of the product for which you want to find comparable products.
+    upc = '033698816271' # str | The UPC of the product for which you want to find comparable products.

     try:
         # Get Comparable Products